-In the event that an Accelerated Track Nursing student is unable to persist with his/her original cohort and is permitted by the department to finish the major in nursing by taking courses in the College's traditional nursing program, the student will be billed at the AT rate per credit hour.
-Contact the College's Business Office for additional information.
+In the event that Accelerated Track Nursing students are unable to persist with their original cohort and are permitted by the department to finish the major in nursing by taking courses in the College's traditional nursing program, the students will be billed at the AT rate per credit hour.
+Contact the College's Office of Budget and Finance for additional information.